sarabhan/XamGuard/README.md

 ## Contributions & Suggestions 🤝

-Contributions, ideas, and feedback are very welcome!
+Contributions, ideas, and feedback are very welcome, even though the project is small and experimental.
-Feel free to open an issue, suggest enhancements, submit a pull request
+Feel free to open an issue, suggest enhancements, submit a pull request Issues are can be raised as suggestions too; feel free to pick one or propose your own.

 Join the discussion here:
 https://github.com/sarabhan/XamGuard/discussions/